DGValero/data-analytics-power-bi-report577/README.md

 In case some clients do not have access to visualisation tools such as PowerBI, I also extracted insights from the data using SQL.
 This would allow me to extract and disseminate key data without solely relying on visualisation tools.

-Using VisualStudio and the SQLTools extension, I created a connection to the Postgres database server hosted on Microsoft Azure.
+Using Visual Studio Code and the `SQLTools` extension, I created a connection to the Postgres database server hosted on Microsoft Azure.

 Once I stablished the connection, I explored the contents of the database tables, columns and data.

-As an example, I identified the following questions and created SQL queries to come up with the answer.
+As an example, I identified the following questions and created `SQL` queries to come up with the answer.

 1. How many staff are there in all of the UK stores?